D3PI-CODE/JetChat/README.md

 ## 🧭 Quick demo

 Open two browser windows, sign in with two accounts, and chat in realtime.
 Switching active conversations automatically requests that conversation's messages and updates realtime message delivery.
+The client authenticates the socket connection using the same JWT used for HTTP requests, so each socket is associated with a verified user identity.

 ---